Current Itinerary for

 Queenstown sits on the shores of Lake Wakatipu and styles itself the Adventure Capital of the World so if you want to Bungy Jump, Zip Line or throw yourself off of something else – this is the place.

-Some recommended activities include a speedboat trip down the Dart River, an all day bus and cruise tour to Milford Sound, visit an old gold-mining town called Arrowtown and pan for gold along with numerous wineries which would include the tasting menu at Wild Earth.
+Some recommended activities include a speedboat trip down the Dart River, visit an old gold-mining town called Arrowtown and pan for gold along with numerous wineries which would include the tasting menu at Wild Earth.
+The Gibbston Valley is especially known for Pinot Noir wines.

 Wanaka, NZ